DataSketches/sketches-misc/docs/MemoryPerformance.md

 So my claim is not that these timings are the *actual* R/W access times but comparison across the different access methods should be relatively correct.

+The Excel spreadsheet in the docs folder has all the raw data for all the tests.

 ## Measurement System
   Model Name:	MacBook Pro<br>